Your browser's cookie functionality is turned off. Please turn it on to use our services.

 Although gold is nearly 4 times rarer in the Earth’s crust than palladium, human beings have been mining gold for many thousands of years while palladium was only scientifically discovered a few centuries ago.
 Thus above ground supplies of gold bullion dwarf today’s refined and available physical palladium supply.

-Officially discovered in the early 19th Century, modern mining data states just over 6,000 tonnes of palladium have ever been mined by mankind.
+Officially discovered in the early 19th Century, modern mining data states just over 6,000 tons of palladium have ever been mined by mankind.
 Throughout history about 30 times more gold and some 230 times more silver have been mined compared to palladium.

 Over the past decade, capital flows for palladium as an investment have increased (especially since the inception of palladium exchange traded products) yet still virtually all of today’s palladium demand remains for industrial uses.